Hammer Strength Bench Review

 - Build quality – The apparatus is constructed from high quality 11 gauge steel tubing the company purchases in mill run quantities to ensure product consistency.
 It shows.
 The bench looks indestructible and with few moving and/or detachable parts it darn near is.
 The foot platforms are polyethylene coated to resist abrasion and corrosion and the upholstery is high-grade Naugahyde.

 - Performance – Though compact and lightweight the bench never feels unstable, even during the most intense workouts and the pads are comfortable enough to melt quietly into the background of your workout where they belong.
 Slipping is also not an issue.
 The bench can be set up in seconds in virtually any space, adjusted on the fly and does everything you ask of it without complaint.

 Hammer is justifiably proud of their plate load bench technology.
 They’ve obviously invested serious time in order to create something that delivers on its promise and fits nicely into the company’s long legacy of innovative, effective workout equipment.

 - Computer Aided Design and development along with years of field research and picking the brains of athletes and coaches the world over

-- Ground-base technology that simulates real life body motions with the goal of achieving better overall balance and stabilization.
+- Ground-based technology that simulates real-life body motions with the goal of achieving better overall balance and stabilization.